thegeniverse/geniverse_hub/README.md

 All the models are extracted from github repositories.
 Hence, one requirement for this library to work is to have _Git_ installed and working in your machine.
 All the available models are referenced in this [config file](./geniverse_hub/hub_config.json) with its owner, name and ditribution (i.e., the branch to be used within the github repo).

+In order to install the required dependencies for a required module, add the name of the module within squared brackets after the install command as follows:

 # Usage
 There are some common functionalities for downloading and loading models in the hub.
 The following is an example on how to use `VQGAN`: